-- Base Salary- fixed pay that takes into account an individual's role and responsibilities, experience, expertise and individual performance. - Annual Incentive variable pay that is designed to reward attainment of annual business goals.
-Executives are eligible for an annual cash incentive payment and performance restricted stock units based on a combination of Company performance as well as individual performance against defined objectives tied to the Company's strategic and fiscal objectives.
+- · Base Salary fixed pay that takes into account an individual's role and responsibilities, experience, and expertise. - Annual Incentive variable pay that is designed to reward attainment of annual business goals.
+Executives are eligible for an annual cash incentive payment and performance-based restricted stock units based on the achievement of a combination of Company performance as well as individual performance against defined objectives tied to the Company's strategic and fiscal objectives.
 In the case of executives whose primary objective is revenue generation, incentive compensation may take the form of commissions tied to revenue as well as other Company and individual performance metrics. - Long-Term Incentives the Company's equity based incentive plan allows for awards that may include stock options, stock appreciation rights, restricted stock, performance shares and other stock based awards, including restricted stock units and deferred stock units.
 To date, the Company has used only stock options and restricted stock units for long-term incentive awards.
 Stock options are typically granted on or after the first year of service, and occasionally to new hires in key roles, and may also be granted from time to time during an employee's continued tenure.
-Restricted stock units are granted on a discretionary basis from time to time as determined to be appropriate by the Compensation Committee. - Benefits and Perquisites the Company offers certain benefits, including medical, dental and life insurance benefits, a deferred compensation program, and retirement savings that it considers to be consistent with industry practices and important for competitive recruitment and retention.
-The Company does not generally offer special benefits such as supplemental executive retirement plans, perquisites, tax gross-ups or tax equalization.
+Restricted stock units are granted on a discretionary basis from time to time as determined to be appropriate by the Compensation Committee.
+All equity awards granted to date are subject to certain vesting conditions, as described more fully below. - Benefits and Perquisites the Company offers certain benefits, including medical, dental and life insurance benefits, a deferred compensation program, and retirement savings that it considers to be consistent with industry practices and important for competitive recruitment and retention.
+The Named Executive Officers are eligible to participate in these programs on the same basis as our other employees.
+The Company does not offer special benefits such as supplemental executive retirement plans, perquisites, tax gross-ups or tax equalization.